Who We Are >> History

 Dismissal to ECO

-On September 23, 2018 the congregation voted to be dismissed from the Presbyterian Church – USA (PCUSA) to a Covenant Order of Evangelical Presbyterians (ECO).
-This was the culmination of a lawsuit - filed by FPC in May 2015 against St. Andrew Presbytery to clarify ownership of all property and assets of FPC – and subsequent settlement agreement offered by St. Andrew Presbytery.
-The settlement agreement provided that the only way FPC Greenwood could obtain clear title to its property without being subject to PCUSA’s Trust Clause would be to vote for dismissal from PCUSA to another Reformed denomination.
+On September 23, 2018 the congregation voted to be dismissed from the Presbyterian Church – USA (PCUSA) to A Covenant Order of Evangelical Presbyterians (ECO).
+This was the culmination of a lawsuit filed by FPC in May 2015 against St. Andrew Presbytery to clarify ownership of all property and assets of FPC - and the subsequent settlement agreement offered by St. Andrew Presbytery.
+The settlement agreement provided that the only way FPC Greenwood could obtain clear title to its property without being subject to PCUSA’s trust clause would be to vote for dismissal from the PCUSA to another Reformed denomination.
 The congregation voted overwhelmingly for dismissal by a margin of 249 – 3.

 The issue of local congregational property ownership has been an issue in the PCUSA since before the denomination’s formation in 1983 with the merger of the United Presbyterian Church in the USA and Presbyterian Church in the United States.
 Congregations of the Presbyterian Church in the U.S., which FPC Greenwood was a member of prior to 1983, did not hold property in trust for the denomination until immediately before the reunion of the two denominations.
 As a condition of being a part of this denominational merger, FPC Greenwood understood that it had taken the proper steps to be explicitly exempt from holding its property in trust for the denomination and thus solely controlled its property.
 Prior to the settlement agreement, St. Andrew Presbytery contended FPC Greenwood was subject to the denomination’s trust clause.